nuvo/cain/README.md

   -p, --parallel int                number of files to copy in parallel. set this flag to 0 for full parallelism.
 Overrides $CAIN_PARALLEL (default 1)
   -w, --password string             password for the cassandra connection.
 Overrides $CAIN_PASSWORD (default "cassandra") -l, --selector string             selector to filter on.
 Overrides $CAIN_SELECTOR (default "app=cassandra") -t, --tag string                  tag to backup, if empty then will use current timestamp.
-Use with cauthon - if tag exists then its contents will be overwritten.
+Use with caution - if tag exists then its contents will be overwritten.
 Overrides $CAIN_TAG
   -u, --username string             username for the cassandra connection.
 Overrides $CAIN_USERNAME (default "cassandra")

 ```